Differences between NiceLabel 2017 and NiceLabel 6

 Differences in NiceLabel Automation

 - Running triggers in a failover cluster.
 If you enable failover cluster support in Automation, the information about the loaded configurations and enabled triggers is no longer propagated automatically to Automation on both nodes.
-NiceLabel Automation on each cluster node has its own settings.
-For a cluster to work as expected, make sure you deploy equal configuration on both nodes.
+NiceLabel Automation has its own settings on each cluster node.
+Make sure you deploy equal configuration on both nodes.